operator-framework/operator-sdk/website/content/en/docs/faq.md

 To create the project is required to have its dependencies.
 So, because of this, the `GOPROXY` environment variable with 'https://proxy.golang.org,direct' is set by default in go 1.13+.
 See the [Module downloading and verification](https://golang.org/cmd/go/#hdr-Module_downloading_and_verification) to understand it better.

-In this way, to attend the requirements defined in restrictive environments, is possible to:
+In this way, to attain the defined requirements in restrictive environments is possible to:

 **Use vendor**